kign/c4wa/etc/doc/language.md

   * **Direct translation.**<br> We try to only support features of C language which could be directly and unambiguously translated to WAT text format with S-expressions.
 This way, generated WAT code should be readable and reasonably close to what a human programmer would write.
-  * **Functionality first, syntax sugar later.**<br> Implement the widest possible scope of C language features first, worry about convenience only as necessary.
   * **Cross compilation.**<br> It should be easy to write code which could be compiled and tested with both `c4wa` _and_ an ordinary C compiler.
 All features which are in some way WASM-specific are introduced in a way to make them understood by C compiler as good as possible.